rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 ##Variable: $.templates

-A cache for templates to be used later.
+An object that stores the templates you define.
 This is used by $.template.
-ChocolateChip-UI provides three ways of writing templates: jsp/asp style tags, mustache (curly braces) and square brackets.
+ChocolateChip-UI provides three ways of writing templates: JSP/ASP style tags, Mustache style (curly braces) and square brackets like Smarty.
+You can use whichever style you prefer, but the styles cannot be mixed up in the same template.
+However, different templates used in an app can have differ markup without a conflict.
 The tags allow you to mix in HTML markup with JavaScript to create dynamic templates for processing JSON data.
 Each style has two types of tags: one for executing JavaScript code and one for outputting the rendered value of a variable.
 The sets look like this:

 **Example:**